 Starting as little more than a food plot organization, we quickly learned the benefits that whole-sale natural community restoration had for wildlife.
 After seeing the unprecedented community-funded successes being had throughout the pheasant range, the organization decided to extend its influence into other parts of the country experiencing game-bird declines.
 Thus, in 2005, St. Louis’ Gateway chapter earned the distinction as the first ever Quail Forever chapter as the habitat organization moved into bobwhite range.
 Within 5 short years, Missouri’s chapters were able to impact nearly 20,000 acres of habitat to benefit quail and other wildlife in our state.

 Seeing an opportunity to further our influence, Missouri introduced the Farm Bill Biologist Program in 2011 to work with chapters and other partners to help landowners implement conservation efforts on their properties.
-Now with 23 Quail Forever Chapters and over 20 full-time staff, we have conserved or restored nearly 300,000 acres of habitat for the benefit of wildlife, people, and the land.
+Now with over 25 Quail Forever Chapters and over 20 full-time staff, we have conserved or restored nearly 300,000 acres of habitat for the benefit of wildlife, people, and the land.
 Boasting the largest membership in the nation, Missouri’s Quail Forever chapters are truly leading the charge for bobwhites, ranking nationally in the top ten for creating nesting habitat, maintaining early-successional plant communities, food plot seed donations, and in overall habitat project spending.

 We can’t wait to see what our chapters will do next!